 It’s common to find one or two “C-shaped” white grubs when you dig the soil in spring and early summer.
 A grub is the immature form of a beetle.
 Some grubs develop into Japanese beetles, some turn into the brown beetles that swarm around porch lights at night.
 Usually the biggest grubs you’ll find (the size of your little finger) are those of the green June beetle, which generations of kids flew at the end of a thread.

-If you try this organic control, remember that the spores are lethal ONLY to Japanese beetle grubs, not to other beetle grubs.
-Plus, Japanese beetles can fly from your neighbors’ lawns to your yard.
-Unless EVERYONE uses Milky Spore, little control is gotten.
+Whatever you try, remember that Japanese beetles can fly from your neighbors’ lawns to your yard.
+Unless EVERYONE uses a grub control, little benefit is gained.

 MORE INFORMATION: